 - Marriage license if your former spouse remarried or social media pictures/posts;

 Proof of cohabitation such as a private investigator report or social media, etc. This is more complicated area of the law and proving this is not easy.
 See our other page on cohabitation and definitely speak with an attorney before spending money on a private investigator.
 Our alimony modification lawyers know what kind of evidence is needed to legitimately convince judges of a significant changed circumstances.
 When you need to have your alimony payments reduced because you can no longer afford to pay them, increase to maintain the marital standard of living despite all your best efforts to help support yourself, or terminate the current alimony due to your spouse’s remarriage or cohabitation Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC will identify and gather the necessary evidence to prove your case.
-Call us at (201) 880-9770 to schedule a consultation.
+Call us at (201) 880-9770 to schedule a case evaluation.

 Additional Steps in the Process of Seeking a Spousal Support Modification

 In addition to submitting your post-judgment motion request paperwork and accompanying documentation to the court, there are other steps in the process that must be correctly taken.
 They include the following:

 - Paying the court filing fee.
 You can contact the court for the current filing fee amount, or an alimony modification lawyer from our firm can handle the filing process and pay the fee for you.

 - Serving your ex-spouse with the motion and proposed new order.
 You must serve your ex with two (2) copies of the alimony modification motion at least 24 days before the scheduled court hearing date.
 The court will want you to prove that you served the other party; there are certain requirements around service that you need to be aware of; you are not allowed to just hand it to your former spouse.